IACM 2022 Call for Papers

-Join researchers and practitioners from around the world in a city rich with history and culture – Charleston, SC!
-Come present your work at the 2020 meeting of the International Association for Conflict Management (IACM), to be held at the Mills House (book your room now!) and historic Hibernian Hall in Charleston.
+Join researchers, educators, and practitioners from around the world in a city rich with history and culture – Ottawa, Canada.
+Come present your work at the long-awaited face-to-face 2022 meeting of the International Association for Conflict Management (IACM), to be held in the Ottawa Marriott.

-- Reflect principles of interdisciplinary collaboration and engaged scholarship to advance knowledge, understanding and the practice of negotiation, conflict, and peacebuilding
+- Reflect principles of interdisciplinary collaboration and engaged scholarship to advance knowledge, understanding, and the practice of negotiation and conflict management

-- Highlight opportunities, questions, and considerations regarding researcher-practitioner collaboration on issues related to negotiation, conflict, and peacebuilding
+- Highlight opportunities, questions, and considerations regarding researcher-practitioner collaboration on issues related to negotiation and conflict management

-- Expand our understanding and skill in teaching principles of negotiation, conflict, and peacebuilding
+- Expand our understanding and skill in teaching principles of negotiation and conflict management

-- Encourage innovative approaches and explore emerging frontiers and issues in the study and practice of negotiation, conflict, and peacebuilding
+- Encourage innovative approaches and explore emerging frontiers and issues in the study and practice of negotiation and conflict management.

-The deadline for submissions is February 7, 2020.
-You will receive an additional email to let you know the system is open.
+The deadline for submissions is February 11th, 2022.
 Types of conference submissions (theoretical, empirical, applied, or practice) include the following:

 - Full papers (30 pages maximum; qualify for conference paper awards)